Opty-Fi/docs/intro/welcome-to-optyfi.md

 The OptyFi Protocol provides simplified access to optimized yield across DeFi.

-The Protocol ****evaluates thousands of yield strategies across hundreds of liquidity pools, dozens of protocols and multiple blockchains.
-OptyFi optimizes capital as assets deposited into vaults are continuously deployed into the most profitable strategies based on predefined risk profiles and preferences.
+The Protocol evaluates thousands of yield strategies across hundreds of liquidity pools, dozens of protocols and multiple blockchains.
+OptyFi optimizes capital deposited into vaults which function as assets that are continuously deployed into the most profitable strategies.
+Strategies are determined based on predefined risk profiles and preferences.

 This document aims to provide an overview of OptyFi including: